hasyimibhar/enigma/README.md

 ### Self-reciprocal

-It can be shown that an Enigma machine is self-reciprocal, where the ciphertext from an enigma machine `M`, when fed to another enigma machine with the exact configurations of `M`, will return the plaintext:
+It can be shown that an Enigma machine is self-reciprocal, where the ciphertext from an Enigma machine `M`, when fed to another Enigma machine with the exact configurations of `M`, will return the plaintext:

 	E * E
 	= [P * SUM(R[i], n) * U * SUM(R[i], n)^-1 * P^-1] *